Alcohol: Why I Personally Do Not Drink

-Let me begin by saying that I am not sure at all that I consider the act of drinking in moderation (otherwise known as social drinking) to be a sin in and of itself; I would never condemn or sit in judgment of those who participate in such social activity.
-Having said that, I want to share the reasons why I personally have decided not to make, drinking, or even social drinking, any part of my lifestyle.
+Let me begin by saying that I am not sure that I consider the act of drinking in moderation (otherwise known as social drinking) to be a sin in and of itself; I would never condemn or sit in judgment of those who participate in such social activity.
+Having said that, I want to share the reasons why I personally have decided not to make drinking, or even social drinking, any part of my lifestyle.
 I believe my decision not to drink at all is a personal conviction that each individual has to make as they are so led by the Holy Spirit.
-It is also important to mention that I do not isolate, and would never isolate myself from those that drink.
+It is also important to mention that I do not isolate myself from those that drink.
 I feel I can support my conviction in this area both in conjunction with and separate from my Christian perspective.
 First, I’ll mention the primary reasons why I do not drink, which have little to do with my faith and beliefs.
-In the second part, I’ll talk briefly about the Scripture that deals with alcohol and “strong drink” and implications therein.
+In the second part, I’ll talk about the Scripture that deals with alcohol and “strong drink” and implications therein.

 I simply do not like the taste of alcohol.
 Granted, the very brief sips that I have accepted from my friends does not give me a strong opinion on the taste of all types of alcohol.
 But those few sips tasted quite terrible to me, and was enough for me to have no desire to try it again.

 Drinking is expensive.
 Alcoholic beverages are almost always more expensive than their non-alcoholic versions.
 I have been amazed at the amount of money that my friends and acquaintances have spent on alcohol.
 On a larger scale, alcoholism is cited as one of the biggest reasons for homelessness.
 When there are bills to be paid, many times the needed money goes to the local bartender.

 I don’t like the smell.
 Why would I want to drink something that I don’t even like to be around because of the scent?
 Though wine has little scent, the smell of strong liquor, and especially beer, have a terrible smell to me.